The cover letter dilemma: pros and cons for job applicants

 Cover letters are usually a few paragraphs long and offer readers a snapshot of your skills, experience and why you would be right for the role you’re applying for – which means that each application’s cover letter must be unique.

-When writing a cover letter, you must include specific information such as a contact section, an introduction to the Hiring Manager, information on why you are qualified for the position – with good detail – as well as a closing sentence, followed by your signature.
+When writing a cover letter, you must include specific information such as a contact section, an introduction to the hiring manager, information on why you are qualified for the position – with good detail – as well as a closing sentence, followed by your sign off.

 When it comes to the difference between a CV and cover letter, you must ensure that the two are not an exact copy.
-While your CV is a list of all your skills and experience, highlighting how they could help with the role, your cover letter can pinpoint a couple of very relevant examples to really pull in the reader.
+While your CV is a list of all your skills and experience, highlighting how they could help with the role, your cover letter can pinpoint a couple of very relevant examples to grab the attention of the reader.

 The benefits of providing a cover letter

-• Addresses any question marks: If your CV has gaps or if you're changing careers, a cover letter can explain these situations.
+• Addresses any question marks: if you're changing careers or moving into a different sector/industry, a cover letter can explain this.
 You can use it to frame your story positively and demonstrate your commitment to the new role.

 The possible drawbacks of creating a cover letter